All Episodes

 We don't even devote the whole show to it.

-Annual Curathon to Cure the Blood Cancers, leukemia, and lymphoma.
+Annual cur-a-thon to cure the blood cancers, leukemia, and lymphoma.

-I didn't want Friday to show up and just spring that on you without you having any ideas.
+I want Friday to show up and just spring that on you without you having any ideas.

 So that's that.

-And we've been promoing it on the website as uh as well, but I wanted to tell you officially here from behind the EIB microphone.
+But I wanted to tell you officially here from behind the EIB microphone.

-So on April 6th, that the Washington Post has a uh a blog, and it is uh what's a uh let's see I forget the name of the my uh what's the name of the blog?
+And it is, what's it, let's see, I forget the name of the, what's the name of the blog?

 The answer sheet.